-7. (10) Use the preceding exercise as the basis for a different algorithm for tiling (with trominoes) any $2^n \times 2^n$ deficient rectangular board with trominoes.

-- 8. (10) Show that any deficient 7×7 board can be tiled with trominoes.
+- 7. (10) Use the preceding exercise as the basis for a different recursive algorithm (different from the one at the top of the page) for tiling (with trominoes) any $2^n \times 2^n$ deficient rectangular board with trominoes. - 8.
+(10) Show that any deficient 7×7 board can be tiled with trominoes.
 There will be several different cases, depending on the location of the missing square.
 You are allowed to use the results of some of the previous problems. - 9.
 (15) More induction practice.
+This problem comes from Weiss, Chapter 18.

-A binary tree T is either empty, or it has a distinguished node called the root plus two disjoint subtrees T_L and T_R, which are both binary trees (known as the left and right subtrees of T).
+A (rooted) binary tree T is either empty, or it has a distinguished node called the root plus two disjoint subtrees T_L and T_R, each of which is a binary tree (commonly known as the left and right subtrees of T).
 Can you see the difference between this definition and the definition of Extended Binary Trees from the day 4 slides? - a.
-(10 points) Use (strong) mathematical induction on the number of nodes in the tree to prove the following properties of rooted binary trees: If all of a binary tree's leaves are $L_1, L_2, ..., L_M$ and their depths (distance from the tree's root) are $d_1, d_2, ..., d_M$, respectively, then $\sum{i=1}^{M} 2^{-d_i} \le 1$.
-You may want to draw a few tree shapes to convince yourself that this is true before you prove it.
-I suggest using as the basis for your induction the above definition of binary tree as either empty or a root with two binary subtrees. - b.
+(10 points) Use (strong) mathematical induction on the number of nodes in the tree to prove the following properties of rooted binary trees: If all of a binary tree's leaves are $L_1, L_2, ..., L_M$ and their depths (distance from the tree's root) are $d_1, d_2, ..., d_M$, respectively, then

+$\sum{i=1}^M 2^{-d_i} \leq 1.$

+You may want to draw a few tree shapes and do the arithmetic to convince yourself that this is true before you prove it.
+You must use the above definition of binary tree as either empty or a root with two binary subtrees as the basis for your induction, or show (also by induction) that whatever basis you use is equivalent.
+I.e., Your base case should be the empty tree and the induction step should assume that the property is true for smaller trees (in particular, the two subtrees) and then show that it is true for the whole tree).

+- b.
 (5 points) Give a condition on the tree shape that is necessary and sufficient for replacing the "less than or equal to" sign in the statement with an "equals" sign.
 You do not have to supply a proof for this part. - 10.
 (15) Largest interval overlap.
 Suppose we have an alphabetical list of N famous people who are no longer alive, along with the birth and death year of each person.
 For simplicity, assume that - a. all of the birth years are AD. - b.
 If person A died in year y and person B was born the same year, then A died before B was born, so there is no overlap. - c.
 No famous person died in the same year that he/she was born. - d.
 The order of magnitude of N is at least 104.